 This document is a type of advanced directive.
 A living will explicitly states your treatment wishes for end-of-life medical care.
 Requirements vary by state.

 This authorizes someone to act on your behalf.
 "Durable" powers of attorney include medical care and financial matters should you become mentally incapacitated.

 Gifting and trust planning, including Credit Shelter Trusts and the Unlimited Marital Deduction can minimize estate taxation and further protect your loved ones and legacy.

-If you have minor children, you will want to assure that they are well cared for if you pass away, not only financially but in adherence to your parenting philosophy.
-You want to pass on your values and beliefs to your children, which they will cherish and pass on to generations to come.
-This is also your legacy.
+If you have minor children, you will want to ensure they are well cared for after your death.
+This goes beyond financial security; you will want their guardian to adhere to your parenting philosophy and to pass on your values and beliefs.
+These intangibles are also part of your legacy.